jangho721/jangho721.github.io/_pages/me.md

 I'm someone who enjoys discussing the societal impact of AI technologies and constantly reflects on how to develop trustworthy, safe, ethical, and responsible AI systems.

 Ultimately, I aim to develop <u>agentic AI</u> that can better assist people and address gaps in society by improving computers' perception, understanding, and reasoning.

-In particular, I’m interested in building AI systems that can perform previously impossible tasks or achieve unprecedented levels of performance, while also creating data-driven scientific strategies.